 That’s how easy it is to prepare your file for printing in B&W at theprintspace.
 The file is in Adobe RGB 1998, which is the correct profile to use and we have soft proofed and adjusted accordingly for contrast and brightness.

 Still unsure about the best way to print your black & white artwork?
-Call us today or book a session with one of our advisors!
+Get in touch with us today!